Skip to main content

 Once you're ready, save your file and return to the Import answers window.

-Step 3 – importing questions
+Step 3 – importing answers

 Errors while importing answers